Wednesday, February 10, 2010

 Taking stock of the 'clog'

 If you've read my previous BLAB then you would know what I am speaking about.
-I see little value in one directional blogs that exist to complement once CV.
+I see little value in one directional blogs that exist to complement one's CV.
 They're nice to have but the with all clutter around, there is little other reason for their existence and time investment.

 Hence, after more than 240 posts and 800 days of existence I'd like to take stock of who reads any of these blog posts.
 Simply comment/ email/ RT with @karlgalea in the tweet / tag me in your facebook status.